rundexter/documentation/source/includes/_tutorial.md

 }
 ```

 Now that we know how we're getting our http data, we now need to push it through FeedParser.
 FeedParser deals entirely in streams - you take any stream data (specifically any stream data that's supposed to contain an RSS file) and pass it into your FeedParser instance.
-The actual processing of content happens via events.
+The actual processing of content happens in events it emits.

-Our events are pretty straightforward.
+Our use of these events is pretty straightforward.
 Did we see an error?
 Pass it up through the callback.
-Have we streamed enough data to act on?
+Have we streamed enough readable data to act on?
 Stash the data we found in an `items[]` array.
 Are we at the end of the stream?
 We're done, call back with the stuff we found.

 Again, we've done nothing special or Dexter-y yet.
 We've added a few 3rd party libraries to a Node.js library and wrapped up their basic functionality with some callbacks.
 Let's get to the more interesting parts!